Skip to content

 The Journey - My Journey

 I'm still learning.
 The site grows as I grow.
 Some pages are rough.
 Some will be rewritten.
-If you find an error, tell me—I'd rather be corrected than wrong.
-One thing I love about mathematics: it doesn't care who you are.
-A proof is valid or it isn't.
-The integers don't check your CV.
-This means anyone can participate—and anyone can be wrong.
-Including me.
+If you find an error, tell me!
+I'd rather be corrected than wrong.

 Contact